Use Your Battery Storage Device to Make the Grid More Sustainable

 Customers are eligible to apply for a zero-interest HEAT Loan for the equipment and labor costs associated with installing a battery storage system.
 If you are interested in receiving an authorization form, please mark the appropriate field on your ConnectedSolutions application.

-Program Application (To be submitted to the customer inverter manufacturer)
+Application for Connectedsolutions: Small Scale Batteries (To be submitted to the customer's inverter manufacturer)

 A home battery storage system operates like a rechargeable AA or AAA battery, but at a much larger scale.
 Home battery systems can be discharged when needed, e.g. when the power goes out (if the system configuration supports this) or when there is a ConnectedSolutions event.

-To participate in the program, customers must work with one of the approved inverter manufacturers listed above.
+To participate, customers must work with one of the approved inverter manufacturers listed above.
 Please follow the links above to find the right solution for your situation.

 Many customers install energy storage systems in preparation for power outages.
 We want to ensure that customers with solar batteries remain prepared if the lights go out.

-In New England, most power outages occur during the winter, whereas most events in the ConnectedSolutions program will be in the summer.
+In New England, most power outages occur during the winter, whereas most ConnectedSolutions events will be in the summer.
 Additionally, if the forecast calls for extreme weather, we will not call a winter event, allowing ConnectedSolutions participants to keep fully-charged batteries in preparation for a possible outage event.
 Customers may also choose to participate in the summer season and forgo the winter incentive.